 Want to travel around the world?
 Then stop by the Coca-Cola Museum.
 Explore the different flavors of Coca-Cola arranged geographically: Africa, Asia, Europe, Latin America and North America.
 See how the drink became a famous brand name and pop-culture icon in the Popular Culture Gallery.
 Bumping into the Coca-Cola Polar Bear is also a possibility while venturing to the vault of the Coca-Cola secret formula.
 Be sure to book your tickets in advance to make sure you secure your spot!

 What founder of CNN Ted Turner created became legendary.
 The world’s first 24-hour news network is in this metropolis.
 From 9 a.m.—5 p.m. daily, get behind-the-scenes access to the world headquarters.
 A 50-minute walking tour will take you through the CNN Center and show how a live broadcast is produced.
 Find out how CNN became a global image for worldwide news.

 Atlanta is known for its arts and culture.
 Buy tickets to a Broadway show, concert, or grab a 60-minute guided tour to learn about Fox Theatre’s interesting history and Moorish design.
-The Fox Theatre has something for everyone, such as a recent tour of The String Cheese Incident coming July 5-6 or even an upcoming sing-along with Disney’s The Little Mermaid on July 14!
+The Fox Theatre has something for everyone, such as a Dancing with the Stars Live or even something for the kids with Peppa Pig's Adventure.

 Believe it or not, this park looks nothing like it did 20 years ago.
 There are eye-catching gardens, the Georgia Aquarium, the Center for Civil and Human Rights, the College Football Hall of Fame, exciting night life and numerous restaurants.
 The beginnings of the Centennial Olympic Park sparked this development for locals and tourists to enjoy.